audioxide/data/data/posts/20200930-reviews-idles-ultra-mono.md

 review: >-
   IDLES are back, Terminator style.
 Screaming, thumping, taking names, *Ultra Mono* feels like a booster shot from the band; it’s nothing new, but more of a good thing is hard to argue with.
 Joe Tablot is on fine form, as you’d expect, with tracks like “Model Village” providing a particularly welcome fix.
 All in all the album listens like another brick thrown through the window of Bullshit Inc.

   For all its snarling punk credentials the album does seem a smidge comfortable compared to previous projects.
 Several tracks lack behind, and the production lacks a certain edge.
-No instrumentals on *Ultra Mono* are as thunderous as “Divide & Conquer” or as biting as “Great”.
+No instrumentals on *Ultra Mono* are as thunderous as on earlier songs like “Divide & Conquer” or as biting as “Great”.
 There are shades of evolution – “Grounds” hits a kind of funk punk groove, for example – but the album captures a band feeling confident rather than enterprising.
 That’s fine by me.

   It’s a bit like a heavyweight boxer putting in a routine title defense.
 Yes he’s an adonis who could still rearrange your face with one arm tied behind his back, but he’s not quite as sharp or as chiseled or as powerful as when he’s in peak condition. *Ultra Mono* is a fine specimen of an album, but for me it isn’t IDLES’ best.